-Below is a demonstration of Isomap reconstruction of cycles Fig. , that is instructive to compare to the results of the Nerve theorem approach.
-Note that as in the the Nerve theorem diagrams case, closely placed points on PH relate to parallel loops and might be joined into one.
+Below is a demonstration of Isomap reconstruction of cycles (Fig.\ref{iso_ht1}), that is instructive to compare to the results of the Nerve theorem approach.
+Note that as on the Nerve-theorem diagrams, points that are close on the PH diagram (also called persistence diagram, PD) relate to parallel loops and so might be joined into one.

-One can clearly see that Isomap indeed preserves some cycles, moreover these are not random.
-Our studies showed that once we choose the neurons from other neural groups, Isomap finds a very high amount of loops (see Fig.\ref{iso_shit}), the reason of which could be that it finds lots of neurons' parallel activities not related to the animal's actual motion.
-However, it is not a robust method of reconstruction of precise topological features from a very limited amount of neurons.
+One can clearly see that Isomap indeed preserves some of the cycles, which are far from being random.
+Our studies showed that once we choose the neurons from other neural groups, Isomap finds a very high amount of loops (see Fig.\ref{iso_shit}), the reason possibly being that it finds lots of neurons' parallel activities not related to the animal's actual motion.
+However, it is not a robust method for reconstructing precise topological features from a very limited amount of neurons.

 Among numerous tools for dimension reduction that we tested, only KeplerMapper (with quantile transformer as a scaler and k-Means as a clusterer) gave somewhat similar results with imprecise number of pronounced loops which are however different from what was expected (Fig.\ref{KeplerMapper}).